ManiVID-3D: Generalizable View-Invariant Reinforcement Learning for Robotic Manipulation via Disentangled 3D

 \subsection{Contrastive Learning for Feature Disentanglement}

-\textbf{Point cloud encoder with disentanglement head.} Inspired by DP3 \cite{DP3}, we adopt a similar lightweight MLP architecture but introduce key modifications for effective representation disentanglement.
-We implement this through a novel dual-head design: the third MLP layer branches into parallel, structurally identical sub-networks - one extracting view-invariant features (essential for task execution) and the other capturing view-specific characteristics.
-This streamlined architecture reduces parameters by 80\% compared to the RGB-D encoder used in Maniwhere \cite{ManiWhere} while maintaining effective disentanglement performance, as shown in our qualitative analysis (see Sec. \ref{sec QA}).
+\textbf{Point cloud encoder with disentanglement head.} Inspired by DP3~\cite{DP3}, we adopt a lightweight MLP architecture with key modifications for effective representation disentanglement.
+Specifically, We implement this through a novel dual-head design: the third MLP layer branches into two parallel, structurally identical heads to extract view-invariant features for task execution and view-dependent features for viewpoint modeling.
+This design reduces parameters by 80\% compared to the RGB-D encoder in Maniwhere~\cite{ManiWhere}, while preserving effective disentanglement, as shown in our qualitative analysis (Sec.~\ref{sec QA}).

-\textbf{View-invariant disentanglement objective.} We propose a novel view-invariant representation learning objective that explicitly decouples viewpoint-dependent and viewpoint-invariant features for robust 3D visual perception.
-At each timestep $k$, the training environment provides paired point clouds ($p_k^{\text{ref}}$, $p_k^{\text{rand}}$) captured from: (1) a fixed reference viewpoint and (2) a randomly positioned camera within a broad spatial range.
-Our encoder architecture $f_{\theta, \phi, \psi}$ employs shared parameters $\theta$ (first two MLP layers) before branching into viewpoint-invariant ($\phi$) and viewpoint-dependent ($\psi$) disentanglement heads.
+\textbf{View-invariant disentanglement objective.} We propose a novel view-invariant representation learning objective that explicitly decouples view-invariant and view-dependent features for robust 3D perception.
+At each timestep $k$, the environment provides paired point clouds $(p_k^{\text{ref}}, p_k^{\text{rand}})$ captured from a fixed reference and a randomly sampled viewpoint.
+The encoder $f_{\theta,\phi,\psi}$ shares parameters $\theta$ in the first two MLP layers and branches into separate heads for view-invariant ($\phi$) and view-dependent ($\psi$) representations.

-For viewpoint-invariant features, we enforce consistency across simultaneous observations through an InfoNCE contrastive loss by treating the reference-view embedding at $k$ as the query, the corresponding random-view embedding rendered at the same timestep as the positive sample, and random-view embeddings from other timesteps in the same batch samples $B$ as negatives:
+For view-invariant features, we enforce cross-view consistency using an InfoNCE contrastive loss, where the reference-view embedding at timestep $k$ serves as the query, the corresponding random-view embedding as the positive, and random-view embeddings from other timesteps in the same batch $B$ as negatives: